fsmosca/Optuna-Game-Parameter-Tuner/README.md

   --match-manager MATCH_MANAGER
                         The application that handles the engine match, default=cutechess.
   --protocol PROTOCOL   The protocol that the engine supports, can be uci or cecp, default=uci.
+  --sampler {tpe,cmaes,skopt}
-  --sampler SAMPLER     The sampler to be used in the study, default=tpe, can be tpe or cmaes.
+                        The sampler to be used in the study. default=tpe.
+  --direction {maximize,minimize}
+                        The choice of whether to maximize or minimize the objective value to get the desired parameter values. default=maximize
   --threshold-pruner [result= [games= ...]]
                         A trial pruner used to prune or stop unpromising trials.
                         Example: